natstar93/your-first-trainline-graphql/03-Setting-up-GraphQL-Server-(Apollo-Server).md

 ### Verification

 Let's test this to see if it works.
-If you hit `http://localhost:3000/graphql` in your browser you get an error.
+If you hit `http://localhost:9000/graphql` in your browser you get an error, query missing.

 Reason is that all the request to graphQL use POSTs methods under the hood.
 You can use Postman or Curl:

-1. Configure postman to do a POST to http://localhost:3000/graphql (GraphQL docs state that it should be able to handle GET operations as well) (https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-http)
+1. Configure postman to do a POST to http://localhost:9000/graphql (GraphQL docs state that it should be able to handle GET operations as well) (https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-http)